-"We have never been to any day-school; sister and go to the Welsh Sunday-school, to learn the letters, (can scarcely tell one letter from the other in the Welsh primer.)
+"We have never been to any day-school; sister and (can scarcely tell one letter from the other in the Welsh primer.)
 Mr. Jones tells us that Jesus is our Lord. but does not know what he means by our Lord, nor who is God.
 There may be commandments but I never heard of any."

 Edward Davis, about ten years old, hooker-on: "Have not much time after work, as always wash.
-Never spoke any English; father and mother speak Weish, and so does Mr. Jones, the preacher, whose Sunday-school I go to.
-I can say the Welsh letters, for have been two years at school.
-(Not able to manage the letters-said D was G, and C the letter A.) I de not know anything about God."
+Never spoke any English; father and mother speak Welsh, and so does Mr. Jones, the preacher, whose Sunday-school I go to.
+I can say the Welsh letters, for I have been two years at school.
+(Net able to manage the letters-said D was G, and C the letter A.) I de not know anything about Ged."